 Bevan Braithwaite Award

-1976 he demonstrated the first welding helmet with a LCD-glass, which he had patented, Since the Speedglas helmet was introduced more than one and a half million have been sold worldwide and it has become a symbol for a good working environment.
-1996 Åke Hörnell was appointed Honorary Dr by Chalmers University of Technology for his achievements.
+1976 he demonstrated the first welding helmet with an LCD-glass, which he had patented.
+Since the Speedglas helmet was introduced, more than one and a half million units have been sold worldwide and it has become a symbol for a good working environment.
+1996 Åke Hörnell was appointed Honorary Dr by the Chalmers University of Technology for his achievements.